Check out Matt's book!

 We shall call them mini meetings

 Note: this article was recently updated to reflect the delayed delivery date of breakout rooms.
-Availability was moved from October 2020 to November 2020.
-Edited 14 October.
+Availability was moved from October 2020 to November 2020 and again to December 2020.
+Rollout will begin early December and finish by mid-December.
+Edited 11 November.

 One of the most anticipated features in Microsoft Teams is finally here: breakout rooms.
 Breakout rooms are a way to separate the participants in a meeting into mini meetings, either randomly or by organizing them yourself.
 They’re especially useful in online classes, corporate events, board meetings with committee breakouts, and organization retreats with brainstorming breakouts.
 For a video overview of this post (which might be more helpful because it includes a lot of demos), click play below.